 Craig Teerlink, PhD

-- Departments: Family and Preventive Medicine - Adjunct Assistant Professor, Internal Medicine - Research Assistant Professor
+- Departments: Family & Preventive Medicine - Adjunct Assistant Professor, Internal Medicine - Research Assistant Professor

 Academic Office Information

 Craig Teerlink, PhD, is a Research Assistant Professor in the Division of Genetic Epidemiology in the Department of Medicine.
 As a research track assistant professor, his research interests include gene discovery in a variety of complex diseases.